Doctor of Philosophy

 Finally, remarks on the advantages and limitation of the framework are discussed along with suggestions of future work.

 Cho, Nelson, "Ergodicity and seismicity clustering with applications in statistical seismology" (2011).
-University of Western Ontario - Electronic Thesis and Dissertation Repository.
+Electronic Thesis and Dissertation Repository.
 Paper 206.